 A shark's tooth, or in this case the fossil of a sharks tooth.
 Sometimes found around the UK coast.
 Sizes vary from 1cm to around 5cm.

 Slipper Limpet (Crepidula fornicata).
 Up to 40mm long.
 Almost semi-circular shape with prominent concentric lines.
 The colour can vary but usually has three wide orange-brown radiating bands.
 Common around the UK especially on sandy beaches.

 Striped Venus Shell (Chamelea gallina).
 Oval in shape, pink coloured on the outside and white inside.
-Can grow to 50mm.
+Size up to 50mm.

 Grey Top Shell (Gibbula cineraria).
 Up to 15mm high with 5 or 6 whorls.
 Purple grey in colour.

 Dog Whelk (Nucella lapillus).
 Colour varies greatly.
 Usually grows to 30mm but can reach 6cm.
 The outer lip of the shell becomes thickened and toothed inside with age.
 Found all round the UK coast but more frequently on rocky coastline.

 Sea Potato (Echinocardium cordatum).
 A type of heart-shaped sea urchin approx. 4cm across.
 Found all round the coast of the UK.

 Sand Mason Worm (Lanice conchilega).
 The name comes from the impressive homes these worms build for themselves.
 It's constructed from bits of shell and sand cemented together with mucus.
 Up to 300mm long.
 Found all round the UK.

 Netted Dog Whelk (Hinia reticulata).
 Quite a rounded shell up to 30mm long.
 The ribs are covered in spiral grooves to create a net-like pattern.
 The opening is finely toothed.
 Found all round the U.K.